Mini Caprese Polenta Pizzas

 - Sprinkle with basil and drizzle with balsamic, if desired.

-Need some more tailgating recipes?
-I’ve got a few for you…
+If you love the caprese polenta pizzas recipe, but want some more tailgating recipes, I’ve got a few for you…

 And here is the rest of the #SundaySupper Tailigating on Your Home Turf Menu…